okeeffed/cheat-sheets/Advanced-React-Redux.md

 router(app);
 ```

-Morgan is a logging framework.
+Morgan is a logging framework - quite good for giving the type of requests!
 Cors allows you the server to use Cross Origin.